What does ASAP stand for?

 DANTES provides standardized testing services free to military personnel.
 Family members and civilians may take DANTES tests but must pay for each test taken.

-BSEP-soldiers with a GT less then 100 are normally automatically eligibel. soldiers with a GT between 100 and 110 may be command referred.
+BSEP - Soldiers with a GT less than 100 are normally automatically eligible.
+Soldiers with a GT between 100 and 110 may be command referred.

-soldiers who begin their active service after what date are elgible to receive the new GI bill?
+Soldiers who begin their active service after what date are eligible to receive the new GI Bill?

 Service members Opportunity Colleges

 Service members Opportunity College Army Degrees

 American Red Cross

 AER is a private, nonprofit organization to collect and hold funds to relieve distress of member of the Army and their dependents.
 AER provides emergency financial assistance to soldiers (active and retired) and their families in time of distress.